-- Menu Management formats and maintains menus, selects recipes, and determines special preparation and presentation instructions. - Order System allows order entry by customers or wait staff from wherever they may be for the location the order should be presented, and orders automatically are routed to the appropriate kitchen. - Food Preparation System manages pending and in-process orders with touch access to menus and special instructions for kitchen staff (including pictures of ideal presentations) to ensure consistent results. - Wait Staff System customizes access to other Foodtrak functions for employees to manage their customers' experiences. - Reservation/Table Management System manages reservations and monitors table utilization, including current status. - Customer Satisfaction Survey allows customers to complete a survey for their most recent visit.
-It may be completed at any time after the wait staff logs their orders as "delivered" either in the restaurant or via the Web.
+- Menu Management formats and maintains menus, selects recipes, and determines special preparation and presentation instructions. - Order System allows order entry by customers or servers from wherever they may be for the location the order should be presented, and orders automatically are routed to the appropriate kitchen. - Food Preparation System manages pending and in-process orders with touch access to menus and special instructions for the kitchen staff (including pictures of ideal presentations) to ensure consistent results. - Server System customizes access to other Foodtrak functions for employees to manage their customers' experiences. - Reservation/Table Management System manages reservations and monitors table utilization, including current status. - Customer Satisfaction Survey allows customers to complete a survey at any time after the servers log their orders as "delivered."
+The survey may be completed either in the restaurant or via the Web. - Our Family Program Manager maintains customers' profiles, order history, and satisfaction records, and it allocates special offers and "treat a friend" coupons. - Payment Manager processes and records customer payments, including processing credit card payments and managing the cash drawer for each location. - Scorecard Manager maintains the Scorecard measures in a dashboard-style monitor with prompts for required updates prior to reviews of progress on goals and action plans.

-- Our Family Program Manager maintains customer profiles, order history, and satisfaction records and allocates special offers and "treat a friend" coupons. - Payment Manager processes and records customer payments, including processing of credit card payments and management of the cash drawer for each location. - Scorecard Manager maintains the Scorecard measures in a dashboard-style monitor with prompts for required updates prior to reviews of progress on goals and action plans. - Report Generator allows standard and customized reports to be generated in real time with data from operations. - Knowledge Management System is a database to track suggestions, problems, process documentation, process improvements, and best practices. - Inventory Management tracks inventory and places electronic orders through the purchasing consortium or directly with other suppliers.
+- Report Generator allows standard and customized reports to be generated in real time with data from operations. - Knowledge Management System is a database to track suggestions, problems, process documentation, process improvements, and best practices. - Inventory Management tracks inventory and places electronic orders through the purchasing consortium or directly with other suppliers.
 Vendor access provides remote access to requirements and inventory levels. - HR and Training Support is used to track nonsecure employee-related information and training records and to provide access to on-line training materials.
-Secure HR information is maintained in a private system. - Service Recovery Process enters, tracks, and analyzes customer service issues.
+Secure HR information is maintained in a private system. - Service Recovery Process is used to enter, track, and analyze customer service issues.
 The system also automatically identifies unresolved issues and alerts managers.